 Please note: Teams should review the information required in this, Attachment B, as it is the same information required in the electronic entry form.
-Executive Summaries or In-progress Reports should be uploaded as a separate PDF at the time of entry form and abstract submission.

-PROJECT ABSTRACT FORM WEFTEC® 2023 SDC
+PROJECT ABSTRACT FORM WEFTEC® 2024 SDC

-SUBMIT ABSTRACT FORM BY JUNE 1, 2023
+SUBMIT ABSTRACT FORM BY June 1, 2024

 Project Title:

 University:

 Faculty Advisor:

 Team Members:

-Abstract (not to exceed 200 words) - failure to comply with fully detailed project description can

-EXECUTIVE SUMMARY OR IN-PROGRESS REPORT SUBMISSION WEFTEC® 2023 SDC result in rejection of abstract.
+Abstract (not to exceed 200 words) - failure to comply with fully detailed project description can result in rejection of abstract.
 Abstracts will be used in marketing materials for the competition.